 We offer year-round, accessible and inclusive programming in the performing arts, giving children and their families many opportunities to learn, play and grow!
 Participation in the arts inspires young people to explore their creativity and share their natural gifts of imagination and expression.
 At The Growing Stage, we dedicate all our programming to that ideal.

-Our four-production Main Stage season, presented at the historic Palace Theatre, is the hallmark of Growing Stage programming.
+Our five-production Main Stage season, presented at the historic Palace Theatre, is the hallmark of Growing Stage programming.
 Each year, we carefully craft a slate of time-honored classics and new, original works designed to educate, enlighten and entertain our young patrons and their families.
 Main Stage shows give children, their parents and, very often, their grandparents a unique opportunity to share a fun moment in the theatre together and create memories that last a lifetime!

 Main Stage productions are cast with either all Actor’s Equity Association (AEA) professionals or a mix of professional and community actors ranging in age from elementary school to adult.
 The Growing Stage is the only theater for young audiences in the region that offers community artists this unique opportunity to participate in a professional production alongside AEA actors.
 We hold the mentoring of young people as a fundamental responsibility, and the professionals we cast are an excellent resource and example for our aspiring young cast and crew members.

 Shows with a full AEA cast are offered as “Main Stage Matinees” with performances in our theater on weekdays.
 School groups attend these reasonably priced performances, and we augment the educational value of the production with teaching guides and “talk back” sessions.
 School-day matinees give children the life-enhancing experience of live theater in a theater that they might not otherwise have, and this engagement often brings the children’s families back to share the experience.